 Tragically, due to incessant quarrying from the Roman period onward, the entire site is nothing but a pile of lumps in the sand today.

-According to ancient writings, however, the Hawara Labyrinth was an incredibly vast and elaborate series of courtyards, palaces and shrines.
+According to ancient writings, the Hawara Labyrinth was an incredibly vast and elaborate series of courtyards, palaces and shrines.
 Herodotus mentioned at least twelve main courtyards, leading to all sorts of galleries, rooms and additional courts.
 Furthermore, the whole thing was roofed over and dimly lit.

 While perhaps not intentionally designed as a maze, it was surely unnavigable without a guide!

 Various stone blocks have been uncovered from beneath the debris that visitors to Hawara can go and check out.
 There’s nothing especially interesting laying around, but downhill by the river is a stone with Amenemhet III’s cartouche.